 What Does an Ideal Job Info Sheet Contain?

-In the sample job sheet above (be sure to download your free template!), that is for the best-case scenario, and you may not be able to get your hands on all of those details.
+In the sample job sheet above, that is for the best-case scenario, and you may not be able to get your hands on all of those details.
 Don’t feel deterred from adopting this process if you cannot collect every piece of information.

 Table: The information you should collect at the start of every project

 |Some states require a Full Legal Property Description.
 Other states have different requirements.
 This can be deceptively difficult!|